 An important point for the acceptance of biofuels is the choice of the input materials.
 Many speakers (e.g. Greasoline from Oberhausen) therefore rely on technologies that enable a wide range of input materials.
 Starting with biofuels from new energy crops (Jatropha, Camelina, Algae fuels) to fuels from waste or bacteria.
 The less the feedstocks compete with the cultivation of food, the better.

 The final statement by a representative of the aviation industry is optimistic.
 He said that fortunately we have no displacement market in aviation, but that anyone who can offer a working fuel of the right quality will be able to sell it.

 The conference in Copenhagen was interesting and I met many well-known and new biomass players!
 Finally, there should also be a little criticism of the event.
 After all, critical feedback is the salt in every event report and I am also grateful for any feedback on BiomassMuse.

-As harmonious as the mood at the EU BC&E was, I would have hoped for a little more organizational space / time for the verbal exchange of blows.
+As harmonious as the atmosphere at EU BC&E was, I would ultimately have wished for a little more organizational space / time for a verbal exchange of blows.
 A bit more biteI would have found it good!
 After all, bioenergy is also open and sometimes heavily criticized and it would be exciting to see what other actors think about the current bioenergy debate.
 Where do you agree and where do you disagree?
 It is not the case that all biomass actors reject the ILUC argument or consider the tank-or-plate debate to be greatly exaggerated.
 Only if the industry uses these large meetings to compare the status quo with the criticism of bioenergy can joint solutions and countermeasures be organized.

-That should have been it with my criticism.
-I am already looking forward to the next EU BC&E (in Germany) and until then I wish all biomass players good ideas and good luck.
+That's supposed to be the end of my criticism.
+I'm already looking forward to the next EU BC&E (in Germany) and until then I wish all biomass players good ideas and good luck.